learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 the majority of the page, and if you shrink the height of your browser window, the height of `<main>` will change significantly.
-Our `<header>` and `<footer>` sections will still adjust in height a little, but we'll take a look at that later on.
+Our `<header>` and `<footer>` sections will still adjust in height a little, but we'll take a look at that preventing that later on.
 Previously, to create this sort of layout, we would have added the `position` property to the individual `<header>` and `<footer>` elements, but with flexbox, besides height and width, the properties are being assigned to the _parent container_ and applying to all of its children.

 Now that we've set up a basic layout using flexbox, we can go deeper into some of its cool properties.